hlry/professional-readme-generator/output/README.md

 ![Screenshot of VSCode with Terminal at Bottom] (./assets/ReadmeScreenshot.png)

-## Tests
-n/a

 ## LICENSE
 This repository is licensed under the 'Apache License 2.0' license.
 Refer to https://opensource.org/licenses/Apache-2.0) for complete license terms.

 ## CONTRIBUTING
-Please sign our contributor license agreement if you're interested in contributing.
+Please sign our contributor license agreement if you're interested in contributing to this project!

 ## Credits
 Significant collaborators to this project are (or will be) listed here: